firebolt-db/firebolt-node-sdk/README.md

 <a id="streaming-results"></a>
 ### Streaming results

-Streaming can only be used with a v2 connection and only using the execute stream method.
+Streaming can only be used with a v2 connection and only using the `executeStream` method.
-The streamResult method from normal the normal execute method returns an in-memory stream of result, rather than dynamically fetching them from the response.
+The streamResult method for the normal `execute` method returns an in-memory stream of result, rather than dynamically fetching them from the response.
+This is further explained in the [in-memory stream](#in-memory-stream) section.

 The recommended way to consume query results is by using streams with standard events:
 * `data.on('meta')`